WeissSa/Agent-Guesser/README.md

 1. At least 500 rating
 2. At least 50 rounds played

+### Limitations
+1. Not all agents receive equal play.
+This means it is harder to correlate data with lesser played agents
+2. Harbor is too new of an agent to be anybody's most played agent
+3. A normal player might have very different stats from a pro

 # File Structure
 There are 3 main folders for this project:
 1. frontend